OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

     }
 ~~~

 File checks can be easily implemented in both Java and native code.
-The following JNI example uses the <code>stat</code> system call to retrieve information about a file (example code adapted from rootinspector <sup>[9]</sup>), and returns <code>1</code> if the file exists.
+The following JNI example uses the <code>stat</code> system call to retrieve information about a file (example code adapted from [rootinspector](https://github.com/devadvance/rootinspector/), and returns <code>1</code> if the file exists.

 ```c
 jboolean Java_com_example_statfile(JNIEnv * env, jobject this, jstring filepath) {